brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 * Talk with all SOBOs to get current information on water sources.
 * Read FarOut comments closely.
 * Carry water into dry shelters.
-* When you see an active water source, stop, drink all reserves (at least 700 mL), and refill.
+* Whenever you see an active water source, stop, drink all reserves (at least 700 mL), and refill.
+Better safe than sorry.
+* "Seeping" water sources can be improved using large leaves and small stones.
+You'd be surprised how much water you can get from these apparently marginal sources.
 * When in doubt, carry some extra.
 * On the plus side, mud was not a major problem during the drought!